Rhett Miller: Other projects

+Awards

+In 2025, Miller's band the Old 97's received a Lifetime Achievement award from the Americana Music Association.

 Philanthropy

 In 2006, Miller and his brother Ross Miller launched the Breathe Easy Concert Series, an annual event in Dallas that raises money for the Cystic Fibrosis Foundation and awareness about cystic fibrosis.

 In 2016, Miller appeared as part of the Okay to Say initiative sponsored by the Meadows Mental Health Policy Institute in Dallas, which encourages the use of therapy to prevent suicide and address mental health issues.
 In the campaign, Miller discusses his own suicide attempt when he was 14 years old, and how therapy has helped him over the years.
 Miller said that Jason Isbell encouraged him to talk publicly about his sobriety.

 Personal life

 In 1997, Miller moved from Dallas to Los Angeles.
 In 2000, he moved to New York City.
-Miller and then-fiancée lived three blocks south of the World Trade Center and were home on 9/11.
+Miller and his then-fiancée, Erica Iahn, lived three blocks south of the World Trade Center and were at home on 9/11.
 He shared journal writing about their experience, which was published in The Atlantic in September 2011.
 Miller now lives in New York's Hudson Valley.

 In 2002, Miller married former model Erica Iahn a week after he completed production of The Instigator.
 Iahn found out she was pregnant with their first child, Max, while Miller was on tour with Tori Amos to promote the album.
 Their daughter, Soleil, was born in the spring of 2006.

 Miller said he got the nickname "Rhett" because his mother liked Rhett Butler from the movie Gone with the Wind.